adhok/adhok/README.md

 ![](https://raw.githubusercontent.com/adhok/adhok/main/IMG_20211209_094358.jpg)

-I am Pradeep Adhokshaja and I am a student data science.
+I am Pradeep Adhokshaja and I am a student of data science.
 When I am not coding, I like to cook , travel and go on hikes.

 Tools I use frequently